 All Saints Catholic Academy is committed to providing a school environment that promote and protect children’s health, well-being and ability to learn by supporting healthy eating and physical activity.
 The health office is eager to cooperate with you, as parents, to be sure that your child is healthy and ready to learn.
 The following information is provided to acquaint you with the activities and services of the health office at All Saints Catholic Academy.

 All Saints' has a part time registered nurse who cares for student illnesses and accidents that occur in school.
 She is usually available in the mornings.
-Due to recent changes the health office hours are TBD.
-Please check back for office hours.
+Due to recent changes, the health office hours are Monday, Wednesday. and pm on Fridays.

 Please do not request that the school nurse diagnose or treat a child for something that happened at home.

 MEDICAL CONSIDERATIONS: A confidential list is compiled by the nurse and provided to appropriate staff on a “need to know basis”.
 Please keep the health office informed of changes in your child’s health, allergies, limitations, injuries etc.

 ATTENDANCE: When your child is absent or late for school, please call the school and give the reason.
 When the child returns to school, he/she must bring in a written excuse signed by the parent or guardian giving the dates and the reason for the absence or tardiness.
 When deciding whether or not to send your child to school, the following guidelines may be helpful.

 GYM EXCUSES: If, due to accident or illness, you feel that your child is unable to participate in physical education, you must request in writing that the child be excused from gym.
 A physician’s excuse is required if the child is to be excused for more than one week.
 Physical Education is a requirement for all students, even those with limitations where a modified gym program that is approved by the child’s physician, is provided.